-Before we get too far into it, can I quickly introduce myself in case you are new around here?.
-I’m Krissy, from Krissy Mae photography, and as you have probably guessed by now, I am an Arizona based elopement photographer.
-You can take a look at my elopement photography packages here or browse my portfolio of my stunning wedding couples (and several jaw dropping individuals) here.
+Before we get too far into it, can I quickly introduce myself in case you are new around here?
+I’m Krissy, from Krissy Mae photography, and as you have probably guessed by now, I am an Arizona-based elopement photographer.
+You can take a look at my elopement photography packages here or browse the portfolio of my stunning wedding couples (and several jaw-dropping individuals) here.
 I don’t know you, but I can already tell I would love to include you in my portfolio.
-I fall in love with each and every one of couples.
+I fall in love with every one of the couples.
 So make sure to inquire here.

 Research is more than asking your elopement photographer, a list of questions you found on the internet.
 Let’s be real.
 Make sure you like their style.
 Are they dark and moody?
 True to life color editing?
 Light and airy?
 Is there work consistent enough that you will know exactly what you are getting on your wedding day?
 That’s the first box you want to check in your search for an elopement photographer.

 Then, ask to see a full gallery.
 Anyone can take a few great photos at a wedding, but you’re going to want to see a full wedding gallery to make sure that the photographer you want to hire captured all the most important moments.
-From the getting ready photos to a first look, to family portraits and more.
+From getting ready photos to the first look to family portraits, and more.
 There are endless important moments on a wedding day and you only get one opportunity to catch them most of the time.
-It really is important to make sure you see a full gallery before booking your elopement photographer.
+It is important to make sure you see a full gallery before booking your elopement photographer.

 If you’ve followed me for any length of time I hope you know that I value making the world a more beautiful place.
 It is always my goal on a couple’s wedding date (or for any photo session) that my people leave feeling like they love themselves a little more, ideally as much as I love them.
 I’m constantly talking about how much I love my couples.
 The reason I mention that is that you want to check out your elopement photographer’s social media to get a sense of their vibe.